c0debrain/jsf2-jpa2-weld-jetty/README.md

 ** b1
 -- update jetty to 9.3
+-- added support for *.xhtml as jsf file
+-- added list.xhtml as welcome file
 -- Just download the source from github and type: mvn jetty:run, after: http://localhost:8080/list.jsf